 Introducing district strategies

 District strategies are a new level of strategic planning that we are introducing to the planning system.
-District strategies will capture and protect the valued character and attributes of each of Canberra's nine districts.
+District strategies capture and protect the valued character and attributes of each of Canberra's nine districts.

 The district strategies deliver the ACT Planning Strategy by providing more specific and targeted directions for each district.
 In short, they will guide the strategic management of growth and change on a district scale in the context of green and blue spaces, good travel connections, housing, employment growth and support our shopping centres.